Wesley Leggett

-Wesley Leggett (born March 16, 2001) is an American professional soccer player who plays as a forward for the USL Championship club Charleston Battery.
+Wesley Leggett (born March 16, 2001) is an American professional soccer player who plays as a forward for the USL Championship club Monterey Bay FC.

 Career

 Youth

-Leggett attended Princeton Day School where he was a three-year starter serving as captain his senior year.
+Leggett is from Lawrence Township, New Jersey.
+He attended Princeton Day School where he was a three-year starter serving as captain his senior year.
 He tallied 22 goals and five assists as a senior after posting 20 goals and four assists as a junior.
 During his sophomore year Leggett tallied 7 goals and helped lead the PDS Panthers to a Prep B Championship and Prep B Finalist his senior year.
 He was named Prep Player of the Year, First Team All-Prep and First Team All-Area.

 Leggett played club soccer for Match Fit Academy.
 He led his team to the U-17 NJYS State Cup Championship and USYS Regional Finalist.
 During his junior year, Match Fit Academy joined the inaugural year of the Boys Elite Clubs National League (ECNL).
 As an ECNL standout, Leggett was named a 2x All American, Northeast Conference Player of the year, All Conference Team, and invited to the National Training Camp in the Bahamas, where he scored a goal against the Bahamas national team.